MicrosoftDocs/quantum-docs-pr/articles/machines/index.md

 This part is generally very straightforward.
 Each Q# operation is compiled into a class that provides a static `Run` method.
 The arguments to this method are given by the flattened argument tuple of the operation itself, plus an additional first argument which is the simulator to execute with.
-For a tuple of type `(String, (Double, Double))` its flattened counterpart is of type `(String, Double, Double)`.
+For an operation that expects the named tuple of type `(a: String, (b: Double, c: Double))` its flattened counterpart is of type `(String a, Double b, Double c)`.

 There are some subtleties when passing arguments to a `Run` method: